Every MP has seen tragic cases of constituents struggling with debt problems.

 I am determined to bring this industry to book.
 Our strong regulators will make sure that lenders fully obey the law.
 I will be focusing on cleaning up advertising.

 Our action will weed out rogue lenders.
 It will ensure consumers have the right tools to make the right borrowing decisions for them.
 And it will provide protection and help for people who find themselves in financial difficulty.

 This industry needs to get its act together.

 This Government will make sure that happens.

-* Jo Swinson is the Liberal Democrat MP for East Dunbartonshire and is a Minister in hte Department Business, Innovation and Skills and Equalities Minister
+* Jo Swinson was Liberal Democrat MP for East Dunbartonshire from 2005-15 and was a Minister in the Department Business, Innovation and Skills and Equalities Minister from 2012-15